GironsLopez/hbvpy/README.md

 This package provides:

 - Bindings to run HBV-light from python scripts.
-- Functions to pre-process the necessary input data for HBV-light.
+- Functions to pre-process the necessary input data for HBV-light for Swiss catchments.
 - An easy way to generate HBV-light configuration files.
 - Functions to load and process results files from HBV-light.

 ---

-HBV-light is a semi-distributed model to simulate catchment runoff.
+HBV-light is a semi-distributed model to simulate stream runoff.

 - **Website:** http://www.geo.uzh.ch/en/units/h2k/Services/HBV-Model.html